A Monster Calls

 |Domestic Gross: $3,740,823||Overseas Gross: $43,568,490|

-A Monster Calls was co-financed by Participant Media and River Road Entertainment for $43 million.
+The budget for A Monster Calls was $43 million and it was co-financed by Participant Media and River Road Entertainment.
 Lionsgate handled pre-sales and took the project to Cannes in 2014 and landed distribution in almost every territory.
 Focus boarded the pic as US distributor and committed a $20 million minimum for P&A. Focus first dated A Monster Calls for October 14 and then pushed it back a week to the 21st.
 After very positive audience reactions, the pic was re-dated for a limited awards qualifying run on December 23 and a wide expansion set for January 6, 2017.
 Things were off to a good start with A Monster Calls, when it premiered at the Toronto International Film Festival in September and was praised by critics and audiences.

 One month later A Monster Calls opened in Spain on October 7 and became director J.A.
 Bayona’s third box office smash in his home country after The Orphanage (2007) and The Impossible (2012).
 A Monster Calls took in $28.1 million and was the highest grossing 2016 movie in Spain and that’s where the good news for the picture ends.